mcitomiapplecat/spicetify-auto-updater/README.md

 <h2>How to install:</h2>

 1. Install <a href="https://nodejs.org/" target="_blank">NodeJS</a>.
 (Tested for v18.16.0).
-2. Download this repo, and extract it.
+2. Download the [lastest release](https://github.com/mcitomiapplecat/spicetify-auto-updater/releases/latest) and extract it.
 3. Run "install.bat" to install required modules.
 4. Run "start.bat" to check Spicetify version.